 The Pitbull was first bred to fearlessly attack large animals and later to work, hunt and protect.
 This means that they are strong and agile enough to chase after such animals as cattle and hogs.
 Also, if needed, they can grasp and hold a moving animal with their powerful jaws.

 Because of this, it’s possible that a German Shepherd Pitbull mix can inherit the Pitbull parent’s urge to chase or attack other animals.
 They can also be territorial.
-Interestingly, according to a 2008 study of canine aggression, the most common human-directed attacks were actually attributed to Dachshunds, Chihuahuas, and Jack Russell Terriers.

 However, more than 20% of Pitbulls, Akitas, and Jack Russell Terriers in the study were more likely to show increased levels of aggression toward strange dogs.
 Furthermore, fewer Pitbulls in the study had attempted to bite their owner or a strange human than those who had attempted to or had attacked a strange dog in the past.